 As term begins for series 3, Mandy has a huge challenge ahead of her with the school being absorbed into a much larger trust.

 She has a nightmare new boss to contend with in Ken (George Potts), who lands her with the most unruly pupils from the rest of the trust’s schools.

 At least he also brings her his “A-team” of senior management – although Mandy soon realises she’s been missold the teachers, too, as like the pupils they’re the staff no other school could stand.

 Kaneez Paracha (Dinner Lady) - Sunetra Sarker

 Heart of gold but tough as old boots, Kaneez is a force of nature.
-Pakistani born, Kaneez came to Ackley Bridge when she was 16 to marry her husband Iqbal.
-However, Kaneez has raised her family almost single-handedly as her unreliable husband works away in Pakistan often for months on end.
-Self-educated, Kaneez enjoys her independence and running her family without a man around.
+Pakistani born, Kaneez came to Ackley Bridge when she was 16 for marriage, but has raised her family pretty much single-handedly.

 Highly intelligent, colourful and fearless, feet first Kaneez is lippy and opinionated and will never shy away from an argument.
 Actually she quite likes them.
 Nevertheless, if there’s work to be done she’ll settle any row and roll her sleeves up and get on with things.

 She is an eternal pragmatist making the most of what she’s got and telling other folk to do the same.
 Kaneez is God fearing but ploughs her own furrow.
 She’s definitely a woman that you want to have on side.